Purpose

 The initial offering has 10 years of history (MiFID II venues start from 2018), for a subset of all venues.
 The breadth of coverage and depth of history will be extended in the future.

-Adjacent content sets, like corporate actions or reference data, will also be made available in BigQuery in a future release; in the meantime, they are accessible via the Tick History REST API (using the DataScope Select servers), or the Elektron Data Platform.
+Adjacent content sets, like corporate actions or reference data, will also be made available in BigQuery in a future release; in the meantime, they are accessible via the LSEG Tick History REST API (using the LSEG DataScope Select servers), or the Refinitiv Data Platform.

 Configuring a GCP project to access Tick History